pycontw/reviewer-guidebook/reviewer-guide.en.md

 # Proposal Review Process

-In PyCon TW, our proposal review process is based on **Two Round** review.
+In PyCon APAC 2022, our proposal review process is based on **Two Round** review.

-Please login to PyCon TW website to review, and we **WILL NOT** reveal your identity in the whole review process.
+Please login to PyCon TW reviewing system to review, and we **WILL NOT** reveal your identity in the whole review process.

 ### First Round
 - Review proposals, give votes & comments.